بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 It is also interesting to note Ornan’s discussion of the entire site.
 While she points to the “…clear evidence for lunar worship found in the temple…”, she also states:

-“…it seems that the lunar symbolism conveyed on these finds actually supports the suggested mortuary function of Shrine C, as firm links between ancestor cult and lunar worship are attested in Ugarit and Mari, where the days of the new or full moon are considered as preferable for performing the sacrifices for the dead or the kispu ceremony…” (Ibid.)
+“…it seems that the lunar symbolism conveyed on these finds actually supports the suggested mortuary function of Shrine C, as firm links between ancestor cult and lunar worship are attested in Ugarit and Mari, where the days of the new or full moon are considered as preferable for performing the sacrifices for the dead or the kispu ceremony…” (Ibid., p.
+12)

 Regardless, what is most important to note is that Ornan NEVER associates the Hazor site with Allah (Glorified and Exalted be He).

-See Patrick E. McGovern, Ancient Wine: The Search for the Origins of Viniculture (Princeton: Princeton University Press, 2003), p.
+See Patrick E. McGovern, Ancient Wine: The Search of the Origins of Viniculture (Princeton: Princeton University Press, 2003), p.
 231.

 Regarding the statue, McGovern describes it as: